Affirmative Action Discriminates Against White Men? Give Me a Break!

 to say having to vote for candidates who "don't look like me" -

-is exactly what women and people of color in America have had to do for the last 232 years.
+is exactly what women and people of color in America had been doing for the last 232 years.

 Only a white male, born and bred to expect to see the